The relation of galaxies and dark matter haloes to the filamentary cosmic web: Data Methodology

 \subsection{The cosmic web}

 The cosmic web definition used here is taken from BW20.
 They identified the cosmic web as the largest object above a suitably chosen density threshold in a density field constructed by Voronoi tessellation of the particle distributions.
 In practice, they constructed a Tessellation Level Tree (TLT), a hierarchical structure defined on the full unsmoothed particle set of the simulations.
 Given the density associated to each particle (obtained as its mass divided by the volume of its Voronoi cell) and the list of all the neighbours with which it shares a Voronoi face, the particles are partitioned into disjoint sets (named ``peaks'') each of which is associated through recursive links to its densest neighbour to a specific local density maximum.
 Spurious peaks due to discreteness noise were suppressed by a persistence filter, requiring the ratio of peak density to limiting density (the density of the highest ``saddle-point'' particle linking a peak it to its higher density ``parent''), $r \ge 10$.
 However, when the TLT is used to define ``friends-of-friends'' groups of particles above a chosen density threshold, the particle set identified with each group is independent of this persistence filtering.
-As the threshold is varied, the group population shows a pronounced and unambiguous percolation transition at $\rho_\text{thresh} \approx 7\left < \rho \right >$\footnote{This number depends on the number density of sampling points (\citealt{sd_dep}) - for example, it is $9\left<\rho\right>$ for the MSII which has 125 times larger particle density than the MS.} and for all threshold densities below this, the largest object has much greater mass than the second largest, is fully spatially connected in all three spatial dimensions and can be defined as the cosmic web.
-We use a threshold density of $5.25\left < \rho \right >$ in this paper.
-For this choice the cosmic web contains 35\% of the mass and occupies 0.62\% of the volume of the MS, giving it an average density about 60 times the cosmic mean.
-Note that at every time, each galaxy is associated with a specific simulation particle, inherits its position and velocity, and is thus unambiguously part of the web or not.
-Furthermore, individual galaxy haloes are either fully part of the web or entirely disjoint from it.